axrati/ai-model-tester/RESEARCH.md

-# Research
+# Embedding model market analysis

-This is an analysis of open source models compared to eachother in different hardware environments.
+This is an analysis of open source embedding models in different hardware environments.
 The models selected are ones that have minimal EULA restrictions, high scores on the MTEB, and moderate dimensionality/max-sequence-length.

 ## Models